A Nationally Accredited Health Department Since 2017

 Extreme Heat

-Extreme heat is expected in Winnebago County from Wednesday, August 23 through Thursday night, August 24.
-The National Weather Service predicts heat that feels like 110 to 115, with heat staying around in the evening hours.
+Extreme heat is expected in Winnebago County over the next few days June 21-23.
 When heat is this extreme, the risk of severe heat illness and death from heat are more likely.

 Stay Safe In Extreme Heat